-Your AR9000 features QuickConnect with Brownout Detection.
+Your AR9300 features QuickConnect with Brownout Detection.

-- Should an interruption of power occur (brownout), the system will reconnect immediately when power is restored (QuickConnect). - The LED on the receiver will flash slowly indicating a power interruption (brownout) has occurred. - Brownouts can be caused by an inadequate power supply (weak battery or regulator), a loose connector, a bad switch, an inadequate BEC when using an Electronic speed controller, etc. - Brownouts occur when the receiver voltage drops below 3.5 volts thus interrupting control as the servos and receiver require a minimum of 3.5 volts to operate.
+- Should an interruption of power occur (brownout), the system will reconnect immediately when power is restored (QuickConnect). - The LED on the receiver will flash slowly indicating a power interruption (brownout) has occurred.
+Brownouts can be caused by an inadequate power supply (weak battery or regulator), a loose - Brownouts can be caused by an inadequate power supply (weak battery or regulator), a loose connector, a bad switch, an inadequate BEC when using an electronic speed controller, etc. - Brownouts occur when the receiver voltage drops below 3.5 volts thus interrupting control as the servos and receiver require a minimum of 3.5 volts to operate.